ariatemplates/git-release-notes/README.md

 * `title` subject (%s)
 * `messageLines` array of body lines (%b)

 `dateFnsFormat` is the date-fns [format](https://date-fns.org/docs/format) function.
-See the [html-bootstrap](https://github.com/ariatemplates/git-release-notes/blob/master/templates/html-bootstrap.ejs) for sample usage.
+See the [html-bootstrap](https://github.com/ariatemplates/git-release-notes/blob/master/templates/html-bootstrap.ejs) for usage example.

 `options` the object documented below.
 Useful for parsing the repository name.
 See the [html-bootstrap](https://github.com/ariatemplates/git-release-notes/blob/master/templates/html-bootstrap.ejs) for sample usage.

+`request` is an instance of [sync-request](https://www.npmjs.com/package/sync-request).
+This can be useful for querying the Jira API for example to extract extra metadata about a ticket related to a commit.

 ### Options